There's an index of all of the kick-start prompts.

 <espress yourself> Immerse your brain in coffee, not literally, but use coffee in an art journal page.
 Write about your love/hate relationship with caffeine, a memorable cafe in your past, describe the coffee rings on your table, journal thoughts on when you started to drink coffee, embellish with real or digital coffee stains.

 <celebrate> An open-ended prompt to celebrate the beauty and magic of rainbows through your art.
-Do a vivid freestyle embroidery, ideas at Hanna's Dixieland Tree Embroidery and my Just Dream mandala.
+Create doodles that are inspired by vivid freestyle embroidery.
+Find inspiration at Hanna's Dixieland Tree Embroidery and my Just Dream mandala.
 Create an art journal page to celebrate the beauty of rainbows.

 <chandelier> Create art inspired by a chandelier.
 You could write about an actual chandelier, one from your childhood or a hotel ballroom, a cottage, your grandmother's house.
 Or use embellishments or patterns inspired by chandeliers.
 Design chandelier earrings in silver or telephone wire.